S-a-m-K/cyclistic_case_study/README.md

 # **Introduction**

-In this case study, I work as a junior data analyst with the marketing team at Cyclistic, a bicycle company in Chicago.
-Marketing leadership wants to maximize annual memberships, so the team wants to understand the differences in usage between casual riders and annual members.
-Based on these insights, the team will develop a new marketing strategy to convert casual riders into annual members.
+As a junior data analyst at Cyclistic, a bike-sharing company based in Chicago, I am collaborating with the marketing team to increase the number of annual memberships.
+To achieve this goal, the team seeks to understand the differences in riding patterns between casual users and annual members.
+Leveraging these insights, the marketing team will craft a strategy aimed at converting casual riders into loyal annual subscribers.

 ---